yearn/yearn-devdocs/versioned_docs/version-0.4.1/smart-contracts/vault.md

 ```

-@notice Returns the total quantity of all assets under control of this Vault, whether they&#39;re loaned out to a Strategy, or currently held in the Vault.
+Returns the total quantity of all assets under control of this Vault, whether they&#39;re loaned out to a Strategy, or currently held in the Vault.